Projects

 The Field Fellowship

 The Field Fellowship, a new program of Global Progress Action, aims to support and connect leaders who embrace an empathetic and pragmatic style of leadership that draws on hope, not fear, and empowers the many who have been left behind by traditional politics.
 Where traditional politics has left the world’s empathy-driven leaders isolated, Field challenges the status quo.
 The fellowship will support leadership growth and prepare participants to lead societal change and shape public opinion.
-It will help shape possible ideas for a more hopeful, unifying, and optimistic future, and build public support for progressive solutions to complex problems.
+It will help shape possible ideas for a more hopeful, unifying, and optimistic future, building public support for progressive solutions to complex problems.

 CAP Action and Global Progress Action DNCC Seminar